-St. Monica Academy will award a diploma to students upon successful completion of the 260-unit course of studies listed below.
+St. Monica Academy will award a diploma to students upon successful completion of the 255-unit course of studies listed below.
 Participation in graduation exercises is a privilege reserved to those students who have met their academic obligations and maintained good citizenship.
+As a college preparatory high school, all seniors must apply to at least one college, whether or not they plan to attend, as part of their graduation requirements.

-Religion 40 units Science 30 units English Literature 40 units Economics 5 units World History/U.S. History 40 units Government 5 units Math (through Algebra II) 30 units PE 10 units Latin (3 year requirement) 30 units Fine Arts 30 units
+Religion 40 units Science 30 units English Literature 40 units Economics 5 units World History/U.S. History 40 units Government 5 units Math (through Algebra II) 30 units PE 10 units Latin (3 year requirement) 30 units Fine Arts 25 units

-Total: 260 units
+Total: 255 units